-The Social Service Center for Homelessness Complex (15 Place) has been developed as the long-term strategy for intervention services to prevent homelessness.
+The Social Service Center for Homelessness Complex (Housing First at Washington Avenue) has been developed as the long-term strategy for intervention services to prevent homelessness.
 It is an important step for long-term homeless prevention for individuals and families in the Mobile metro area.